mulanwanderingearth/python-fizzbuzz/README.md

-# Python FizzBuzz edited by Xin Li
+# Python FizzBuzz edited by Xin Li and Nina

 This segment is intended to be used to teach how to use the Python debugger along with Pytest.